 - Paper Structure

 - This paper is divided into two sections.
-The first focuses on mechanisms of agility
+The first focuses on brain evolution and

-The second section focuses on social behaviours and their reliance on learning and
+rules.
+The second section focuses on social behaviours and their reliance on learning

-memory.
-Cellular and molecular mechanisms that underlie behavioural plasticity are
+and memory.
+Cellular and molecular mechanisms that underlie behavioural plasticity

 Topics covered include: